stanipintjuk/Silverfish/README.md

     - Change shortcut layout
     - Change the tab icons.

-# Changes since last version (v0.2 Alpha)
+# Changes since last version (v0.3 Alpha)
-* Fixed some bugs
-* Added ability to remove and add tabs
+* Added the ability to move tabs
-* App icons now load async so they will not slow down main thread.
+* Added the ability to swipe down on homescreen to show the notification panel
-* Added french translation
+* Added bulgarian translation

+#Thanks to...
+Thank you @Teyro, @Pierre-lbt, @ImAnnoying, @AlbertWDev and @XyLoNaMiyX for your contributions! :)